 Check the Vehicle

-Are Off-Road Tires Good on Road?
+Are Off-Road Tires Good on the Road?

-Off-road tires can be used on regular roads, highways, urban and suburban areas.
-However, it should be noted that these tires are not perfect for on-road driving on a regular basis.
+Off-road tires can be used on roads, highways, and urban and suburban areas.
+However, they are not perfect for regular on-road driving.

 Conclusion